FUB-HCC/IKON-backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+In the current form this software is tailored to retrieve data from the API at https://via.museumfuernaturkunde.berlin.
+You need a user account to get access to the data.

 You will need [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed in order to run the backend.